 A profitable business relies on several elements working in harmony.
-One such example is a go-to-market (GTM) strategy.
-A GTM strategy should be one component of your overall marketing strategy.
-And a good go-to-market strategy involves assessing multiple factors, including pricing, distribution channels, and unique selling propositions.
+This includes your go-to-market (GTM) strategy.
+A GTM strategy is a small but important component of your overall marketing strategy.
+A solid go-to-market strategy considers multiple factors, including pricing, distribution channels, and unique selling propositions.

 Below, we’ll outline how your go-to-market strategy plays a part in your overall marketing plan.
 We’ve also provided seven key steps to create a useful go-to-market strategy for your next product launch.